 Croda develops and manufactures high-performance ingredients and technologies featured in many popular consumer brands as well as health and crop care products.
-At our Atlas Point manufacturing site, 100% of our electricity is renewable thanks to onsite solar fields, use of landfill gas, and wind energy.
+At our Atlas Point manufacturing site, 100% of our electricity is renewable thanks to onsite solar fields and purchased wind energy.
 We manufacture 100% bio-based surfactants, the first of their kind in the U.S., which are found in soaps, makeup, and cleaning supplies, among other products.
 Atlas Point’s sustainable practices support Croda’s 1.5°C science-based target and its wider sustainability Commitment to become Climate Positive.
 Atlas Point is home to an R&D innovation lab and Croda’s community engagement team, which strives to make a positive impact in New Castle.

 Approximately 230 employees make up our Atlas Point team, including union members with United Steelworkers AFL-CIO-CLC, Local #12886.
 We are all deeply committed to supporting our neighbors and the Delaware business community through our engagement efforts and dedication to sustainability.

 Have questions about Atlas Point?
 Contact our Community Engagement team via email, AtlasPoint.CE@croda.com, or via our Community Information Line, +1 (302) 429-5474.

 Croda Atlas Point is deeply committed to the safety of our employees and our community members.
 We are dedicated to ensuring safe operations at our facility and using our strong commitment to sustainability to continually improve our impact on the environment.